Healthy eating | Stuck in a food rut? 7 tips to help you out of it

 If you don’t have access to the internet at home then it’s time to reach for the cookery books and magazines You can pick up free recipe books at the library, and in some local supermarkets you can pick up magazines which are filled with recipes and ideas, sometimes on a monthly basis.
 You can also pick up magazines in the newsagents or try a subscription service too.
 Why not try cooking a new dish from a different book each week?

 Try a recipe box

 There are many services online that offer recipe boxes on a weekly or monthly subscription basis.
-Each meal service is slightly different -, some offer pre-prepared meals whilst others b ingredients you’ll need to make meals from scratch.
+Each meal service is slightly different -, some offer pre-prepared meals, whilst others deliver the ingredients you’ll need to make meals from scratch.
 Meal subscription services can be a great way to try foods you’ve always wanted to.
-All offer a pick n’ mix option so you can vary your meals each week/month.
+All offer a pick 'n’ mix option so you can vary your meals each week/month.
 Plus, you don’t have to worry about overeating or having any food waste as portions are already measured.

 Some examples of subscription services you can look at include:

 - Abel & Cole – they provide seasonal produce and have a range of recipe categories including meat, vegan, fish, simple, foodie, 20 minute or less and less than 500 calorie ranges.

 - Riverford – they offer high quality organic ingredients with recipes that are changed on a weekly basis.
 Best of all they also include instructions about how to recycle all of their packaging, so you’ll be helping the environment at the same time too.
 Recipes include seasonal dishes, meat and poultry, fish and seafood, vegan, vegetarian and dairy free.